Andreea2422/DecisionTreeBuilder/README.md

 # DecisionTreeBuilder
+> Project made for the Framework Design course

 The Decision Tree Builder is a web application built using LitElement, which allows users to visually create and manipulate decision trees.